Date enacted or revised:

 - The "Request for Supplemental Compensation (Faculty/Staff)" form should be approved in writing by the department head or dean in advance of performance of the work.

 - The head of the budget unit from which funds are used to pay the supplemental compensation must sign the form.
-The signed form must be submitted to the Office of Academic and Student Affairs for approval prior to the work beginning.
+The signed form must be submitted to the Office of Academic Affairs and Enrollment Management for approval prior to the work beginning.

 - The department head and dean should analyze carefully the total professional commitments, including outside consulting, of the faculty member requesting/assigning additional teaching load.
 Overload should be approved only if the faculty member's and the department are general functions will not be adversely affected.

 - Federal funds may not be used during normal academic semesters to pay overload or supplemental compensation unless specifically authorized by the sponsoring agency and approved by the Office of Research Services.